ethstorage/ethstorage-doc/rollup-guide/README.md

 If the indices parameter is specified, only the blob sidecars with the specified indices will be returned.

-For example, the following url Retrieves the 3rd blob sidecar in the block of slot 4756895.
+For example, the following url retrieves the 3rd blob sidecar in the block of slot 4756895.

 ```sh
 http://65.108.236.27:9645/eth/v1/beacon/blob_sidecars/4756895?indices=3
 ```

 The difference in returned data between es-node archiver API and beacon API is that for each blob es-node archiver only returns blob content, index, kzg commitment, and kzg proof.
-Other elements are omitted according to how Optimism uses the service.
+Other elements are omitted according to how the OP Stack uses the service.

 ```json
 {